NanniCandido/business-process-automation/README.md

 # 🧩 Business Process Automation with Oracle Workflow

-**Institution:** Tribunal de Contas do Estado do Rio Grande do Sul
+**Institution:** Court of Auditors of Rio Grande do Sul / Tribunal de Contas do Estado do Rio Grande do Sul (TCE-RS)
 **Duration:** December 2004 – March 2016
-**Role:** Public Auditor working as a System Analyst / Pl-SQL Developer
+**Role:** Public Auditor working as a System Analyst / PL-SQL Developer
 **Note:** Due to confidentiality, code and data files cannot be shared.

 ### 📌 Project Overview